A superb electric toothbrush. There are lots of things to like about this DismaondClean Smart.

-Innovative is the travel case, it is an accessory that is included with the DiamondClean, but with the Smart model we have here, an improvement has been made that rather than a detachable USB cable as before, this is now built in.
+The travel case is innovative, it is an accessory that is included with the DiamondClean, but with the Smart model we have here, an improvement has been made that rather than a detachable USB cable as before, this is now built-in.

 At the other end of the cable is a full sized USB Type A connector.